heyman333/react-native-hide-modal/README.md

           <td>false</td>
           <td>true</td>
           <td>Indicates whether the user checked the checkbox.
-It does not work if the prop does not pass properly.</td>
+Module does not work if the prop doesn't pass properly</td>
         </tr>
         <tr>
           <th>invisibleDuration</th>